 Now for those of you who don’t teach, or don’t know a teacher well, you may be forgiven for thinking ‘hang on a cotton picking moment, what about all this holidays you get?…..’
 Let me tell you that this is like a red rag to a bull for a teacher.
 Just imagine for a moment you have 30 people in your house day after day, emptying various drawers and cupboards out and tipping it all on the floor to use?
 The state that your house would end up in would be unavoidable over several weeks.
 Even with the most motivational tidy up song on repeat each day!

 Resources nicely mingled with others, some broken, various pieces missing, displays looking shabby, work to file, new resources to print, cut out and laminate, books to prep, cloakrooms to sort and label.
-That is before we even mention the colossal job of planning for the year and thinking of, and making resources for certain children who need individual help.
+That is before we even mention the colossal job of planning for the year, term, week, and lesson; thinking of, and making resources for certain children who need individual help.
 These holidays may be holidays for the children.
 For teachers, it is still work.
+School still open people and teachers still go in.
 Only the kids are not there.

 I have seen teachers at breaking point, teachers being signed off with stress, and we have all heard of teachers and heads taking their own lives.
 I have seen teachers who struggle on a daily basis because they have to find that delicate and near impossible balance between a happy family life and succeeding in this pressurised career.
 How is this ok?